SandForce: Issues

 After the introduction of the SF-2000 series controller, some customers using drives with that controller reported issues such as BSOD and freezing.
 In early June 2011, Corsair Memory issued a recall on the 120 GB Force 3 with specific serial numbers, but not on any other Force 3 drive with a SandForce SF-2000 controller.
 Therefore, that recall does not appear to be related to the controller.
-In October, 2011, SandForce sent out firmware updates through their manufacturing partners such as OCZ that fixed the reported issue.
+In October 2011, SandForce sent out firmware updates through its manufacturing partners such as OCZ that fixed the reported issue.
 In August 2012, TweakTown identified an issue with SandForce-based SSDs using firmware 5.0.1 and 5.0.2 wherein TRIM support did not perform optimally when fully erasing the SSD, but also confirmed that the 5.0.3 and 5.0.4 firmware resolved the issue.

 In 2012, SandForce SF-2000-based drives were discovered to only include AES-128 encryption instead of the advertised AES-256 encryption.
 It was speculated the lower grade encryption was used to qualify for US ITAR licences which are precluded for products featuring certain levels of encryption heading for a selected list of US-ambivalent or actively unfriendly countries.
 Products such as Kingston SSDNow V+200 and KC100 were re-documented to state the use of 128-bit AES encryption.
 Intel offered refunds for affected users of Intel 520 Series SSDs until January 1, 2012, while Kingston offered exchange program to cover the cost of shipping for customers who request a swap.